Soil Management in the Agricultural Land Reserve

 In addition, the property owner or agent may be required to register for a BCeID and complete an online application through the ALC's Application Portal.
 Additional fees payable to the ALC may apply.

-For a more detailed outline of the application process, please refer to the City's Permit Requirements Checklist.
+For a more detailed outline of the City's application process and requirements, please refer to the City's Soil Deposit & Removal Application Checklist.

 Application Review Process